Are You Owed Unpaid Overtime? Contact Us Today

 - Taking a leave for illness or disability reasons and having a policy such as sick leave or disability insurance will compensate them for the time off.

-- When they take time off to serve as a court witness, a jury member, or short-term military leave.
-However, the employer must only deduct the amount the employee is paid as military pay, jury, or witness.
+- An employee takes time off to serve as a court witness, a jury member, or short-term military leave.

-- One can deduct employees’ pay if they do not work a full week during the first or last week of work.
+- Employers deduct pay when an employee does not work a whole week during the first or last week of work.

 - Deductions can be made as a good faith penalty imposed to improve safety and prevent any workplace dangers.